Saint Teresa of Los Andes

 One needn’t live a long life to leave a deep imprint.
 Teresa of Los Andes is proof of that.

-As a young girl growing up in Santiago, Chile, in the early 1900s, she read an autobiography of a French-born saint—Thérèse, popularly known as the Little Flower.
+As a young girl growing up in the early 1900’s in Santiago, Chile, Juana Fernandez read an autobiography of a French-born saint—Thérèse, popularly known as the Little Flower.
 The experience deepened her desire to serve God and clarified the path she would follow.
-At age 19 she became a Carmelite nun, taking the name of Teresa.
+At age 19 Juana became a Carmelite nun, taking the name of Teresa.

 The convent offered the simple lifestyle Teresa desired and the joy of living in a community of women completely devoted to God.
 She focused her days on prayer and sacrifice.
 “I am God’s,” she wrote in her diary.
 “He created me and is my beginning and my end.”